zaiisao/Documentation/en/Real-time-Messaging/RTM_Quickstarts_android.md

 #### Create an Agora RtmChannel instance

-Call the `createChannel` method in the `RtmClient` instance to create an Agora RTM channel.
+Call the [createChannel](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_client.html#a95ebbd1a1d902572b444fef7853f335a) method in the [RtmClient](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_client.html) instance to create an Agora RTM channel.
 You need to:

 - Pass the channel ID.
-The `channelId` parameter must be in the string format less than 64 bytes and cannot be empty or set as `"null"`.
+The `channelId` parameter must be in the string format, less than 64 bytes, and cannot be empty or set as `"null"`.
-- Specify a reference to `RtmChannelListener`, through which the Agora RTM SDK informs the app about channel events, such as receiving channel messages and a user joining or leaving a channel.
+- Specify a reference to [RtmChannelListener](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/interfaceio_1_1agora_1_1rtm_1_1_rtm_channel_listener.html), through which the Agora RTM SDK informs the app about channel events, such as receiving channel messages and a user joining or leaving a channel.

 ```javascript
 private RtmChannel mRtmChannel;